All Episodes

 I think Rush is probably right.

-I don't think his base is going anywhere, but it's also not going to expand one bit, and that's what he needs to do.
+I don't think his base is going anywhere, but it's also not going to expand one bit.

 Well, that's what the Trumpists will tell you he is doing.

-That the quote unquote softening is to expand the base of support.
+That the quote-unquote softening is to expand the base of support.

-There's no question that's what whether it's succeeding all look, folks, all I can tell you is that the polls are tightening.
+Look, folks, all I can tell you is that the polls are tightening.

-Hillary Clinton is no prize.
+And there's one thing inescapable here: Hillary Clinton is no prize.

-She has her own negatives, she has her own problems, she does not make a good impression.
+She does not make a good impression.

 There's a reason they keep Hillary away from cameras and microphones and press conferences.